ChameleonCloud/jupyterhub-chameleon/README.rst

 * A Docker-based spawner preconfigured with volumes backed by RBD and special handling of user scratch directories vs. experimental (ephemeral) mounts
-* An experiment import handler, which is used to craft a special spawn request that pulls code either from GitHub or a Zenodo deposition to create an ephemeral experimental environment
+* An experiment import handler, which is used to craft a special spawn request that pulls code either from an external location to create an ephemeral experimental environment
 * A managed service that can refresh a user's access tokens

 Installation